1968 Jaguar XKE Restoration

 Everything looked intact, but the car hadn't run in 13 years.
 My gut feeling was it just needed some TLC.

 Although I had no previous experience with British cars, I decided to take a chance and by this non-running Jag.
-Several factors contributed to my decision - First, the car had been stored in a clean, organized garage in a beautifully-kept house.
+Several factors contributed to my decision.
+First, the car had been stored in a clean, organized garage in a beautifully-kept house.
 Second, the seller was not only friendly and informative, he was genuinely concerned about the car.
-I had no guarantee that the engine would run, but I had a good feeling about the car.
+There was no guarantee that the engine would run, but I had a good feeling about the car.
 The Jag was purchased and trailered home.

-Because the car had sat in storage for many years, the gasoline in the carbs turned to varnish.
-I began the XKE project by disassembling, cleaning, and rebuilding the Zenith-Stromberg carburetors.
+When an old car sits in storage for years, any gasoline in the carbs will turn to varnish.
+I began the XKE project by disassembling, cleaning, and rebuilding the two Zenith-Stromberg carburetors.

 It's nice to have a second carburetor to use as a reference as you're disassembling the other.